 Jasmine M. Rivers

 As a multiracial, hapa, Filipina-American woman, I’ve always been passionate about advocating for authentic equity, inclusion, and accountability — especially within the arts world.
-Through my experience serving as an Anti-Racist Teach-In Leader last year, I have a strong understanding of the LCA’s support systems for BIPOC-identifying or underrepresented students, as well as the enduring potential for future improvement.
+Through my experience serving as an Anti-Racist Teach-In Leader in 2020, I have a strong understanding of the LCA’s support systems for BIPOC-identifying or underrepresented students, as well as the enduring potential for future improvement.
 I’d love to continue being a voice for student perspectives and demands for reform, so please don’t hesitate to reach out to me with any questions or concerns.
 And if you have any dance-related questions about the transition to Princeton or navigating the many opportunities the LCA provides, I’m here to help!
 I look forward to meeting you soon.

 Recognitions + Awards

 Jasmine Rivers won a Peer-to-Peer Leader award in spring 2022 for her work as a Lewis Center Student Advisor.